jrs0/hbr_uhbw/pyhbr/README.md

 pip install pyhbr
 ```

+Ensure that you also install Quarto if you run `generate-report` with the `-r` option.

 Instead of using pip, it is possible to install the package on from this git repository.
 On Windows, using VS Code, follow these steps:

 1. Install Python 3 (>= 3.11)